isocroft/StreamTokenizr.js/README.md

 StreamTokenizr.js
 =================

-CUlled from java.io.StreamTokenizer, This script enables you to dynamincally modify a HTML, JSON or CSS string locally or from the server via (Ajax)
+Culled from java.io.StreamTokenizer, This script enables you to dynamincally modify a HTML, JSON or CSS string locally or from the server via (Ajax)